souenzzo/graal/docs/reference-manual/native-image/InteropWithNativeCode.md

 ### Further Reading

-Follow a step-by-step guide to build a native shared library and learn some Native Image C API tips on practice: [Build a Native Shared Library](guides/build-native-shared-library.md).
+- Follow a step-by-step guide to build a native shared library and learn some Native Image C API tips on practice: [Build a Native Shared Library](guides/build-native-shared-library.md).

-Learn more about implementing native methods in Java with Native Image using [JNI Invocation API](JNIInvocationAPI.md).
+- Learn how to manage Java objects from C with [JNI Invocation API](C-API.md).

-Learn how to manage Java objects from C with [JNI Invocation API](C-API.md).
+- Learn more about implementing native methods in Java with Native Image using [JNI Invocation API](JNIInvocationAPI.md).

-Read the [Embedding Truffle Languages](https://nirvdrum.com/2022/05/09/truffle-language-embedding.html) blog post by Kevin Menard where he compares both mechanisms in Native Image for exposing Java methods.
+- Read the [Embedding Truffle Languages](https://nirvdrum.com/2022/05/09/truffle-language-embedding.html) blog post by Kevin Menard where he compares both mechanisms in Native Image for exposing Java methods.